-The City of Dublin is seeking citizens who are willing to serve as volunteers and are ready to respond whenever disaster strikes.
+The City of Dublin is seeking citizens who are willing to serve as volunteers, ready to respond whenever disaster strikes.

-The Disaster Service Worker (DSW) program was created to identify emergency response volunteers and to enlist their skills and training.
-During a catastrophic event, DSW volunteers will be contacted based on their abilities, as well as the needs of the community.
+The Disaster Service Volunteer (DSV) program was created to identify emergency response volunteers and to enlist their skills and training.
+During a catastrophic event, Disaster Service Volunteers will be contacted based on their abilities, as well as the needs of the community.

-DSW volunteers will be on-call when large incidents and disasters occur, such as earthquakes, severe storms, tornadoes, flash floods, landslides, fires, and other events.
-When called upon, DSWs will assist professional responders with disaster response and recovery.
-Possible tasks include care and shelter, search and rescue, safety assessment, Emergency Volunteer Center staffing and clerical/administrative support.
-DSW volunteers will be pre-screened for their skills and abilities.
+Disaster Service Volunteers will be on-call when large incidents and disasters occur, such as earthquakes, severe storms, tornadoes, flash floods, landslides, fires, and other events.
+When called upon, DSVs will assist professional responders with disaster response and recovery.
+Possible tasks include care and shelter; search and rescue; safety assessment; Emergency Volunteer Center staffing; and clerical/administrative support.
+DSVs will be pre-screened for their skills and abilities.

-To register with the City of Dublin as a Disaster Service Worker, please fill out this application.
-Please note, as part of the registration process, applicants will undergo a background check and may be requested to provide additional documentation.
+Please note, as part of the registration process, applicants will need to undergo and pass a background check (including fingerprinting), and may be requested to provide additional documentation.